canonical/lxd-ui/CONTRIBUTING.md

     For local development, the UI is served by the Vite development server, which uses port 8507 by default.
     If you have another process listening on this port on your system, create `.env.local` as a copy of the `.env` file and change the `VITE_PORT` variable in it to any free port.

     The first time, running `dotrun` will generate certificates for you.
 You can find them in the `keys` folder on the top level of the repo.
 Trust them from your local `lxc` with

-       sudo lxc config trust add keys/lxd-ui.crt
+       sudo lxc auth identity create keys/lxd-ui.crt --group admins

     If you are on a Mac and running LXD inside Multipass, set the `LXD_UI_BACKEND_IP` in the `.env.local` file:

        echo "LXD_UI_BACKEND_IP=$(multipass info lxd | grep IPv4 | awk '{print $2}')" > .env.local